 Yesterday we were out about 2 miles from Kua Bay.
 For about 20 minutes we watched a baby a few days old, with Mom.
 The baby was doing baby breaches; so cute and precious.
 Joining them were 3 rambunctious young adults in a heat run.
 They were very entertaining.
 Finally, I believe, a male scored.
 Mom and baby veer off to the west, and a solo whale dove.
 The 2 whales were frolicking with white water and splashing galore.
 We headed out and away.
 Moving to a safe distance away, we wanted to hear the song “live”.
 We all slipped in the water and listened to the whale song.
 Oh so moving: Listen to the heart song.
 It is one of the most moving experiences on this planet.
 The song travels great distances.
+We switched on our two way radios hoping that people in our office may hear it as well.
 It sounded like the singing male whale was nearby, however in reality the whale we heard singing could have been a few miles away.

 Join us at Dolphin Journeys on a whale watch and enjoy these magnificent wise mammals.
 We offer whale watch – dolphin excursions and whale watch – manta snorkel combination trips this year, as well as our regular dolphin excursions, whale watches and manta ray evenings.
 The combo trips are intended to enhance your dolphin encounter and enjoy a leisurely whale watch, or spend the afternoon with the whales before an evening with manta rays.
 It is all breath taking!Join us on one of our amazing whale excursions!